-There's a diner out on Route 322 in western Pennsylvania I spent my life there one afternoon I can't get that stretch of road out of my head I hear it when I'm taking a shower or reading the paper I'd look up and see it across the valley They tore down the Starlighter down at the end of the road and built a big Day's Inn that blocks the view I know that road's still there I can feel it wherever I go whatever I'm doing and it knows that I'm still here And it's waiting.
+There's a diner out on Route 322 in western Pennsylvania I spent my life there one afternoon I can't get that stretch of road out of my head I hear it when I'm taking a shower or reading the paper I'd look up and see it across the valley They tore down the Starlighter down at the end of the road and built a big Day's Inn that blocks the view But I know that road's still there I can feel it wherever I go whatever I'm doing and it knows that I'm still here and it's waiting.

 Down by the river I shot my baby By the rivers of Babylon I wept when I remembered you oh Zion Take me to the river Wash me in the water Watch me now Watch me.

 In the hard-edged town the form that the light takes is like a trickle down Some things it can filter out softens the faces of the angry men who still walk around in the harvest night of a suitcase town.